01-edu/public/docs/setup/README.md

 user@DESKTOP-XXXXXXX:~$ █
 ```

 `echo` is a program that displays text.
-Now you will execute commands that will install all the necessary programs you will need :
+Now you will execute commands that will install all the necessary programs you will need, this is the first one :

 ```
 sudo apt update
 ```

 Type the password you entered during [Linux installation](#install-debian).
-When it's over (the command prompt appears again), continue entering commands (we hide their output):
+When it's over (the command prompt appears again) run the 3 next commands (we hide their output):

 ```
 sudo apt -y upgrade
 sudo apt -y install curl
 curl https://raw.githubusercontent.com/01-edu/public/master/docs/setup/configure.sh | bash
 ```

+#### Configure Gitea

 Copy the last line (`ssh-ed25519...`) then :